-Rippavilla flourished along with other plantations owned by Cheairs nearby and by 1860, the census reports some 75 slaves working the estate.
-Though, with the coming war, all that would change.
+Rippavilla flourished along with other nearby plantations owned by Cheairs, and by 1860, the census reports some 75 slaves working the estate.
+Though, with the coming war, all that would be swept away.

 Many have automatically assumed that I’m a paranormal investigator.
 That’s not really the case.
 I consider myself a writer and researcher—more adept at sussing out information and presenting it in a palatable form—as opposed to an investigator tramping through historic places with loads of technology.
 I can say, that I’m very much a Luddite.
 Not that I reject technology, but I do grow weary of having to keep up with it.

 This brings me to sitting alone in a bedroom at Rippavilla Plantation last weekend as the clock neared 3 AM.
 We’d been told to pick a room and then just sit for a little while and see what happens.
 Always being the “different” one, I chose the room that a number of people didn’t “like.”
 One of the volunteers helping with the investigation had told me that she could not enter this particular room.
 If she did, she’d usually end up having an emotional reaction.